 Many sustainable fashion brands use organic cotton as it uses much less water (mainly rainfall instead of irrigation) compared to conventional cotton.
 It is not treated with chemicals like pesticides, fertilizers or insecticides, which can negatively impact farmers, consumers and the environment.

 Organic cotton is grown all over the world from China to Turkey and the US.
 Other sustainable fibres include linen, jute, hemp, silk, and wool.
 The popularity of organic clothing is on the increase as consumers start to become more aware of its benefits.

 Sustainable fashion brands may also recycle and upcycle garments at the end of their life cycle by turning them into brand new items.
 Mud Jeans offer a leasing system so you can return your worn-out jeans for recycling and exchange them for a brand new pair!
 This minimises waste and also saves water.

 Other companies such as H&M accept bags of unused clothes, which are sent to their own recycling plant.
 The fibres that can be recycled are then used to make new items of clothing.

-By using only recyclable fibers, sustainable clothing brands help to reduce the amount of clothing that ends up in landfill.
+By using only recyclable fibres, sustainable clothing brands help to reduce the amount of clothing that ends up in landfill.
 Did you know that 95% of discarded clothing can be recycled or upcycled?

 Another way sustainable fashion brands protect the environment is by reducing cutting room floor waste.
 It is estimated that we make 400 billion m2 of textiles annually and 60 million m2 is cutting room floor waste!

 They can improve wastage by improving their cutting pattern procedures to get the most out of the cloth, making clothing only to order and recycling offcuts by making them into other products.

 Kitenge recycles all offcuts by making smaller items such as hair accessories, bow ties, bunting and jewellery, which are sold at UK music festivals as well as their African boutique online.

-Our tailors Betty, Lucy and Levina proudly holding kitenge hair clips that are made from our recycled offcuts
+Our tailors Betty, Lucy and Levina proudly hold Kitenge hair clips that are made from our recycled offcuts